Ragnarson/ragnarson-blog/source/posts/2015-10-29-the-most-important-lesson.md

 author: dawid
 ---

 Before working for Ragnarson I was a Rails developer for nearly 2 years.
 When I finally became one of the "Perfect Programmers", I considered myself a guy who knew enough stuff to take another step forward.
 I felt ready for new challenges.
 But it quickly turned out that there was one important skill I was missing which was not related to any technical knowledge.
 In simple terms, I can say now that I wasn't 100% professional about my work.
 But what exactly does that mean?
+READMORE

 I got some bad habits from one of my earlier projects.
 It needed a lot of hotfixes and interventions directly on the production database, and all because of not so great code, some missing tests, and fast approaching deadlines.
 So, from the beginning of my journey with Rails, I thought that this kind of situation was just a normal, typical development process.